 - 14Start enjoying your homemade guava jam.

 Nutritional benefits of guava

-- 1Guava is rich in soluble dietary fiber.It is helpful in protecting the colon mucous membrane from toxins that may cause cancer.Advertisement
+- 1It is helpful in protecting the colon mucous membrane from toxins that may cause cancer.Guava is rich in soluble dietary fiber.Advertisement

 Questions and Answers